MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-user-tasks.md

 >  Use the look-up in the **Page** field and then use the **Search for Page or Report** field to find the page that you want.
 For more information, see [Searching for a Page or Report](ui-search.md).

 ### <a name="picking-up-user-tasks"></a>Picking Up User Tasks
 In the Business Manager, Bookkeeper, and Accountant Role Centres, a tile shows pending tasks that are assigned to that user.
 To pick up a task, simply choose it from the list of pending user tasks.
-In the ribbon, the link **Go to Task Item** opens the window where you can do the work.
+In the ribbon, the link **Go to Task Item** opens the page where you can do the work.

 When you have completed a task, simply mark it as completed.